mattanja/tequila-microk8s/README.md

 * Certificate handling
 * Permissions (RBAC), namespaces, users, how to access the Kubernetes cluster etc...
 * Volumes handling - very complex topic.
 If possible, keep the running components stateless and handle databases and file handling outside of the Kubernetes cluster.
+* Ingress high-availability - this setup will fail if the first node fails
+* Internal networking / DNS of the nodes (for example getting logs from other node fails)
 * Backups
 * Upgrade handling - every 3 months Kubernetes gets a new minor version with upgrade path, but shouldn't be skipped